calstar/star-gitbook/intro-projects/documentation.md

 ## Our \(not-so-difficult\) project

 The Documentation/Operations Intro Project is quick and easy!
-Just go to Tutorials --&gt; Documentation --&gt; LaTeX and complete the listed tutorial!
+Just go to Tutorials --&gt; Documentation --&gt; LaTeX and complete the listed tutorial.